gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 console.log(persom);
 ```

-If we put "use strict"; at the beginning, it will throw an error because we are forced to declare a variable in order to use it.
+If we put "use strict"; in the beginning, it will throw an error because we are forced to declare a variable in order to use it.

 For more info, check [the strict mode reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).